 The following are the policies and guidelines specific to the Fleet Modernization option under the SECAT Program.
-Projects such as retrofits or any other emission reduction projects must comply with the general program policies and guidelines.

 The Fleet Modernization Program provides incentives to reduce emissions by replacing older vehicles with newer, lower-emission vehicles.
 In place since 2002, this program has been the most popular option to reduce emissions for owners operating older, higher polluting vehicles.
 With the help of participating engine dealerships, vehicle dealerships, auction facilities, and salvage yards, more than 1,000 old vehicles have been replaced with newer, lower-emission vehicles.
 A list of participating dealerships can be found on the SECAT website at www.4secat.com.